Priyanshu-Singh-1/Priyanshu-Singh-1/README.md

 </div>

 ### :man_technologist: About Me :
-<b>I am a Front - End Web Developer :relaxed:.
+<b>I am a Web Developer :relaxed:.
 I am also a competitive programmer.
 I love to learn language frameworks like react.
 <br>I am curently learning and working on the front-end as well as the back-end development.</b>

 - :telescope: I’m currently a <b>3rd Year Student in Vellore Institute Of Technology, Chennai</b>.